saraxvn/OP_Tracking_2023/README.md

 # COCO Pose Keypoint Identity Tracking — Overview

 This repository provides a robust pipeline for processing pose estimation data in COCO format, with a special focus on reliable multi-person identity tracking across video frames.
-The workflow includes:

-- Extracting and cleaning keypoints from pose estimation JSON files,
-- Handling missing data and known occlusion periods by segmenting and filling gaps,
-- Accurately tracking up to three individuals by assigning consistent identities frame-by-frame using distance and similarity metrics,
-- Visualizing tracked poses with color-coded identities and enabling manual correction of misassignments.
+The workflow begins by extracting and cleaning keypoints from pose estimation JSON files.
+It then handles missing data and known occlusion periods by segmenting the data and filling in gaps accordingly.
+The core feature of the pipeline is the accurate tracking of up to three individuals, where consistent identities are assigned frame-by-frame using distance and similarity metrics.
+The tracked poses are visualized with color-coded identities, and manual correction of any misassignments is supported.
+This version is specifically created to handle three skeletons but can be adapted with some modifications to work for tracking four or more individuals.
 The end result is a clean, fully tracked, and identity-consistent dataset of pose keypoints, optimized for detailed analysis or further modeling.

 # STEP A: COCO Pose Keypoint Processor

 This repository contains a Python script for processing pose estimation data in COCO format.
 It extracts keypoints from a JSON file, filters and reshapes the data, fills missing frames, and saves the cleaned result as a `.pkl` file.